Bricktech2000/Website-Old/src/client/pages/J0EXS/index.md

 Preface
 -------

-During the last year of high school in the {IB program:: https://www.ibo.org/} (aka PEI), students need to do a very complex prject called the /Personnal Project/.
+During the last year of high school in the {IB program:: https://www.ibo.org/} (aka PEI), students need to do a very complex project called the /Personnal Project/.
 It is divided into 4 main sections: [Research], [Planification], [Action] and [Reflexion].
 For my personnal project, which I started a few months ago, I decided to build a very fast quadcopter, often called a {/Racing Drone/:: https://www.google.com/search?q=racing+drone&safe=strict&tbm=isch}.
-I had already built a drone before starting this project, which you can check out by {clicking here: /GLDY3}.
+I had already built a drone before starting this project, which you can check out by {clicking here: ../GLDY3}.
 However, it was 2.5 times smaller and about 5 times less powerful than the one I will build for my personnal project, which will spin 5" propellers.
 This will be an awesome opportunity to learn a bunch about how drones work, but most importantly to work on my problem-solving skills.

 The Prototype